7/22/2024

 CFO

-Maybe I said a bit of flavor to the to the gross profit in UA and how that's directly linked, because how we measured forecast ROAS is basically revenues minus the costs.
-So the gross profits, right?
-So that's that's the one we measure.
-So when students have been able to deploy more DPC channels, they obviously get the natural impact becomes that they actually the number of days goes down.
-So that's also why there's a shift between between those two parts that higher gross gross profits and then you can deploy more in UA.
-So it's a direct link to those that how we actually operation is to steer the business.
+Maybe just to add a bit of flavor to the gross profit in UA and how that's directly linked, because how we measured forecasted ROAS is basically revenues minus the costs, so the gross profits, right?
+So that's the one we measure.
+So when students have been able to deploy more DTC channels, they obviously get the natural impact becomes that they actually the number of days goes down.
+So that's also why there's a shift between those two parts, that higher gross profit, and then you can deploy more in UA.
+So it's a direct link to those, how we actually operationally steer the business.

 speaker